Gagne Marketing

 Ideas and Problem Solving

-It works best when you treat it as a second set of eyes, not a decision-maker.
+It works best when you treat it like a second set of eyes.
+Useful input, but you are still the one making the call.

 Why ChatGPT Feels Hard at First

 If you tried ChatGPT and felt underwhelmed, you are not alone.
-Most frustration comes from a few common issues.
+Most of the frustration comes from vague prompts.
+Ask a vague question and you get a vague answer.
+Ask for “help with my business” and you will get something generic that does not fit.

 Why Training Makes ChatGPT More Useful